newell/newell.github.io/projects/polytopes/bravais-lattices/index.md

 * 12 r1
 * 2 custom (y1 + y2)/2

-For the last one I had to make two custom yellow struts that was half the distance between y1 and y2.
+For the last one I had to make two custom yellow struts that was half the distance of y1 plus y2.

 [![rhombohedral-mag-2](https://github.com/newell/newell.github.io/assets/4163356/a9a55fd0-9c06-4abb-b10d-e42b1382de25)](https://github.com/newell/newell.github.io/assets/4163356/a9a55fd0-9c06-4abb-b10d-e42b1382de25)